ck24/bta-highcharts/README.md

 ##  Properties

-- config Chart configuration, all highcharts options are possible
+- **config** -  Chart configuration, all highcharts options are possible
-- panel-id Id of an optional panel (defaults to 1; useful if you have more than one chart on a page)
+- **panel-id** - Id of an optional panel (defaults to 1; useful if you have more than one chart on a page)
-- chart-on-init When the chart-wrapper is initialized it exposes an API and the chartOnInit-method gets called.
+- **chart-on-init** - When the chart-wrapper is initialized it exposes an API and the chartOnInit-method gets called.
   Save the exposed variable $API into a variable of your component in order to be able to change the chart configuration at runtime.
   The API is a reduced version of the Highcharts-API.